 By: Dr. Jamie Long

-For many of us, concerns and worries have escalated tenfold over the past few days/weeks.
-I checked on a friend of mine, a new mom who just temporarily closed her business in response to the novel coronavirus.
+For many of us, stress and anxiety escalated tenfold at the onset of coronavirus.
+I remember checking in on a friend of mine, a new mom who’d just closed her business in response to the novel coronavirus.
 She’s someone who typically operates right at the edge of functional anxiety.